PilotProgrammer/aws-cdk-lambda-starter/README.md

 The [setup docs](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) for CDK are easy to follow to install the CLI tools, setup your AWS credentials, and run "cdk init" to create a skeleton project in the language of your choice.
 Today we're using TypeScript.

-A large portion of the code for my starter project is procured from this AWS CDK "CodePipeline Example" article (mentioned in intro).
+A large portion of the code for my starter project is procured from [this AWS CDK "CodePipeline Example" article](https://docs.aws.amazon.com/cdk/latest/guide/codepipeline_example.html) (mentioned in intro).
 The AWS article includes basically just code snippets, instead of a fully functioning, downloadable repository.
 I've done that second part, which is the content of this repository on GitHub.
 The code in this aws-cdk-lambda-starter repo must be deployed to AWS CodeCommit (or you can [integrate GitHub instead](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-webhooks-migration.html)).

-I liked starting with this example because, once the CDK app is deployed, the lambda code will be deployed automatically via CodePipeline after any commits are made to the source repository.
-Basically, we have a CDK app and a NodeJS app (for the lambda, in a subfolder) in one repository.
+I liked starting with this example because, once the CDK app is deployed, the Lambda code will be deployed automatically via CodePipeline after any commits are made to the source repository.
+Basically, we have a CDK app and a NodeJS app (for the Lambda, in a subfolder) in one repository.
 There are two CloudFormation stacks that are defined.

 The CDK app "bootstraps" with the first PipelineDeployingLambdaStack.
 We have to run "cdk deploy" on local machine to deploy this into the AWS account.

 After that PipelineDeployingLambdaStack deploys, it creates a CodePipeline, which is triggered anytime new commits are made to the source repository.

-The CodePipeline contains two CodeBuild projects: the first CodeBuild project builds the code that is in the "polly-client-lambda" directory, and the second creates a CF template via CDK, called "StackForLambdaDeployment" (I renamed it in my code"), which ultimately creates the lambda from the previous CodeBuild.
+The CodePipeline contains two CodeBuild projects: the first CodeBuild project builds the code that is in the "polly-client-lambda" directory, and the second creates a CF template via CDK, called "StackForLambdaDeployment" (I renamed it in my code"), which ultimately creates the Lambda from the previous CodeBuild.
 Once the CodePipeline finished, the output of the two CodeBuild projects are used together to actually deploy the "StackForLambdaDeployment".

 ## Running Local CodeBuild "Hello World" Example